gtortone/dt5751-fe/README.md

 https://ds-proto-daq.triumf.ca/proto_data/

-You can grab a file from there...
+You can grab a file from there.
+For instance, grab the file run00183sub000.mid.gz which has at least some pulses in it.

+Now you can examine this file by doing

+    protoDisplay.exe run00183sub000.mid.gz

 ## ELOG